nhtsai/notes/_posts/2021-03-26-distance-estimation.md

 ### Distance Estimation

 * **Inverse Perspective Mapping (IPM)**: convert a point or a bounding box in the image to the corresponding bird's-eye view coordinate
-* **Support Vector Machine Regressor**: predict object-specific distance given width and height of a bounding box
+* **Support Vector Regressor**: predict object-specific distance given width and height of a bounding box
 * **DistNet**: use YOLO for bounding boxes prediction instead of image features learning for distance estimation, the distance regressor studied geometric mapping from bounding box with certain width and height to distance value
     * In contrast, this paper directly predicts distances from learned image features.
-* **Marker-based Methods**: use auxiliary information
+* **Marker-based Methods**: use auxiliary information, create segmented markers in the image and estimate distance using the marker area and camera parameters
 * **Calibration Patterns**: predict physical distance based on rectangular pattern, where 4 image points are needed to compute camera calibration

 ### 2D Visual Perception